gravity-ui/page-constructor/README.md

 Release-As: 1.2.3'
 ```

-You can see all inhttps://github.com/gravity-ui/page-constructor/pull/381formation [here](https://www.conventionalcommits.org/en/v1.0.0/).
+You can see all information [here](https://www.conventionalcommits.org/en/v1.0.0/).

 When you receive the approval of your pull-request from the code owners and pass all the checks, please do the following: